mathieuancelin/play2-couchbase/README.md

 import play.GlobalSettings;

 public class Global extends GlobalSettings {

-    public <A> A getControllerInstance(java.lang.Class<A> aClass) throws java.lang.Exception {
+    // You can really do something more clever here ;-) public <A> A getControllerInstance(java.lang.Class<A> aClass) throws java.lang.Exception {
         if (aClass.equals(ShortURLController.class)) {
             return (A) new ShortURLController();